shedskin/shedskin/doc/README.rst

 Purpose of this Tutorial
 ------------------------

-This tutorial is designed to get you up and running with **Shed Skin**, and provides an overview of how to use it to compile and run standalone programs and modules callable from standard Python code.
+This tutorial is designed to get you up and running with **Shed Skin**, and provides an overview of how to use it to compile and run standalone programs and modules callable from regular Python code.

 .. _Introduction: